 MFA Everywhere Requirements

-There are 3 overarching requirements any solution needs to meet in order to deliver a standardized and seamless MFA experience that can be implemented everywhere.
+Here are several requirements to consider in order to deliver a standardized and seamless MFA experience that can be implemented everywhere.

-- Easy to build – The solution needs to be easy to implement by developers or non-developers, and easy to maintain by existing IT staff.
+- Ease of building and maintaining – The solution needs to be easy to implement by developers or non-developers, and easy to maintain by existing IT staff.

-- Easy to use – A good MFA solution needs to increase security without degrading the user experience.
+- Ease of use – A good MFA solution needs to increase security without degrading the user experience.
 If an MFA solution confuses mobile users, takes the user out of the native app experience, or imposes tedious steps on them – then they’re just not going to use the app.

 ALL of the above conditions need to be met all the time.
 If not, you end up with a solution that’s either unusable, infeasible, too costly, or too limited to be useful.